-Mezcal is aspirit made from any variety of agave plant, which is mainly found in Mexico.
-It is often associated with the other famous spirit, tequila; however, tequila is made specifically from the blue agave plant.
+Mezcal is a distilled spirit made from any variety of agave plant, which is mainly found in Mexico.
+It is often associated with the other famous Mexican spirit, tequila; however, tequila is made specifically from the blue agave plant.

-Mezcal is made from the ‘heart’ of the agave plant, also called as the ‘piña‘, which is cooked underground, in small, - for over three days.
-This slow process causes to the agave with a deep, , and earthen taste for which it is renowned.
+Mezcal is made from the ‘heart’ of the agave plant, also called as the ‘piña‘, which is cooked underground, in small, rock-faced pits for over three days.
+This slow cooking process causes smoke to infuse the agave with a deep, woody, and earthen taste for which it is renowned.

-Legally, thismust be made with 100% agave, making it for - and keeping it reassuringly free of artificial ingredients.
+Legally, this alcohol must be made with 100 percent agave, making it suitable for gluten-intolerant people and keeping it reassuringly free of artificial ingredients.
 It can only be made in allocated states in Mexico.
-Its alcohol content varies but can be as high as 55%.
-Like tequila, it may also contain , which some people actually eat.
+Its alcohol content varies but can be as high as 55 percent.
+Like tequila, it may also contain worms, which some people actually eat.

 As it can be made from over 30 different types of the agave plant, there are many different types and flavors.
 Mezcal production is a specialized, artisanal process that is reflected in its price.
 The companies producing and exporting the drink tend to be much smaller than those producing tequila.

-- The majority of this is made from Espadín, and the flavor of this is most similar to tequila of all the mezcals.
+- The majority of this liquor is made from Espadín.
+Its flavor is most similar to tequila of all the mezcals.

-- Tobalá mezcal is made from a rare and wild-growing variety of agave and offers interesting, rich and flavors.
+- Tobalá mezcal is made from a rare and wild-growing variety of agave and offers interesting, rich, and fruity flavors.

-- Like tequila, mezcal comes in a freshly distilled ‘Blanco’ variation, or it can also be aged in wooden .
+- Like tequila, mezcal comes in a freshly distilled ‘Blanco’ variation, or it can also be aged in wooden barrels.

-- An of two to months makes a Reposado variation of the spirit.
+- Aging of two to nine months makes a Reposado variation of the spirit.

-- An aging of one to three years makes an Añejo.
+- Aging for one to three years makes an Añejo.

-There are many different ways tomezcal, including the following:
+There are different ways to drink mezcal, including the following:

 - Traditionally, in Mexico, this liquor is taken neat and at room temperature.
 Experts suggest that it is a drink to be savored.

-- As a dry drink, it can make a good aperitif or be added to .
-However, this might be considered a waste of the intense and complex flavor by some.
+- As a dry drink, it can make a good aperitif or be added to cocktails.
+However, this might be considered a waste of the intense and complex flavor palate by some.

-- Common additions to neat mezcal include sliced lemon, or lime, ground-fried larvae, worm salt or ground .
+- Common additions to neat mezcal include sliced lemon, orange or lime, ground-fried larvae, worm salt, or ground chili peppers.